m-ab-s/media-autobuild_suite/README.md

 This Windows Batchscript is for setup a compiler environment for building ffmpeg and other media tools under Windows.
 After building the environment it get and compile all tools.
+All tools get static compiled, no external .dlls needed.

 For using it:
  - Download the file, and copy it in your target folder.
 In that folder all compiler and tools get installed.
 Please look that you use a folder without space characters.
 A good place is: c:\mingw